Apply heat or ice to the painful area. Use ice for the first 48 to 72 hours, and then use heat after that.

 Apply heat with warm showers, hot compresses, or a heating pad.
-To prevent injuring your skin, do not fall asleep with a heating pad or ice bag in place.
+To prevent injury to your skin, DO NOT fall asleep with a heating pad or ice bag in place.

 Stop normal physical activity for the first few days.
 This helps calm your symptoms and reduce inflammation.

 Do slow range-of-motion exercises, up and down, side to side, and from ear to ear.
-This helps to gently stretch the neck muscles.
+This helps gently stretch the neck muscles.

 Have a partner gently massage the sore or painful areas.